 The fluctuating pregnancy hormones can bring about a lot of bodily changes during pregnancy and one such change may be the manifestation of dry flaky skin.
 Hormonal changes during pregnancy can make your skin lose its elasticity and moisture as it stretches and expands to accommodate the growing baby.
 This may lead to dry, flaky, red, and itchy skin.
 In some cases, the skin also starts peeling and appears scaly.
 It is quite normal and can be treated easily.

 Having dry skin is more than common during pregnancy but there is no need to panic if you have it too.
-It can be treated with the help of simple home remedies.
-It is desirable to prevent the occurrence of such a condition from the very beginning as dry skin is prone to infections.
-Besides, it may become a cause of inconvenience in your day to day functioning of life.
 And if the condition gets severe, it is suggested that you seek immediate medical attention.

 When Does Skin Appear Dry During Pregnancy?

 Usually, skin appears dry during the initial months of pregnancy or in the first trimester and it may remain dry up until the third trimester in some cases.
 The neck, hands, stomach, and face are the most commonly affected areas.
 But other areas like elbows, knees, and heels may also turn dry.
 Some pregnant women may also experience itchiness in the thighs, breasts, and arms as well.